 Static; adjective | pertaining to or characterized by a fixed or stationary condition; showing little or no change; lacking movement, development.

 Since the dawn of the internet, all websites have been static websites.
-A static website is a website which serves a fixed content to all users regardless of user activities.
+A static website is a website that serves fixed content to all users regardless of user activities.

 Think of it as a read-only file.
 The same content will be loaded as it is first written and saved every time any user opens the URL.